 Some people may have poor vision throughout their lives while others may completely lose their eyesight.

 What causes retinitis pigmentosa?

-Retinitis pigmentosa is caused by a genetic problem, where a genetic change causes the cells in the retina to be damaged.
+Retinitis pigmentosa is caused by a genetic problem which causes the cells in the retina to be damaged.

 Retinitis pigmentosa symptoms

 Retinitis pigmentosa can come on slowly or quickly.
-It can come on in children, but it starts more often in young adults.
+Sometimes it starts in childhood, but it starts more often in young adults.
 The main problems people notice are: